-The U.S. Environmental Protection Agency (EPA) has stated often that it will use its discretionary authority in pursuing CERCLA enforcement actions against certain parties.
-However, this commitment offers little comfort to the water recycling sector given the expansive rights of Potentially Responsible Parties under CERLCA to bring contribution litigation against other entities that are alleged to be additional sources of hazardous substances at a cleanup site.
-We therefore urge the Committee to enact a CERCLA liability shield for PFAS receivers such as utilities conducting water recycling activities.
-Absent such relief, EPA's designation of certain PFAS as CERCLA hazardous substances will shift the "polluter pays" principle of the law to that of a "community pays" model, placing the burden of compliance and cleanup onto ratepayers and the public at-large.
+The U.S. Environmental Protection Agency (EPA) has stated that it will use its discretionary authority in pursuing CERCLA enforcement actions against certain parties.
+However, this commitment offers little comfort to the water recycling sector given the expansive rights of Potentially Responsible Parties under CERCLA to bring contribution litigation against other entities that are alleged to be additional sources of hazardous substances at a cleanup site.
+We therefore reiterate our support for The Water Systems PFAS Liability Protection Act and urge Congress to enact a CERCLA liability shield for PFAS receivers such as utilities conducting water recycling activities.
+Absent such relief, EPA's recent designation of certain PFAS as CERCLA hazardous substances will shift the "polluter pays" principle of the law to that of a "community pays" model, placing the burden of compliance and cleanup onto ratepayers and the public at-large.